-If you’ve never partnered with a business technology company, or not sure what one is, don’t fret!
-There’s a lot of businesses out there in your same shoes.
+If you’ve never partnered with a business technology company or are not sure what one is, don’t fret!
+There are a lot of businesses out there in your same shoes.
 However, it’s essential to know what you’re potentially missing out on and the costs your business could be saving.

 On the surface, these statements might seem accurate.
 However, when diving deeper into the capabilities, processes, technology, and service deliverables that a business technology partner can (or can’t) provide, these statements couldn’t be further from the truth.

 The goal of a business technology partner is to help your company meet your long-term and short-term goals.
 A great partner is one who analyzes your current business infrastructure, employees, and customers and assesses your pain points or the areas you’re struggling with.

 Most business technology companies provide expertise in office copiers and printers, managed IT services, document and process management, copier and printer repair and maintenance contracts, and telephone services.

 Almost all technology partners advertise and promote the tools, products, and infrastructure they utilize to deliver their solutions to help you achieve your business needs.
 However, in many cases, these tools and solutions can vary extensively and might not always meet the needs of the company, employees, or customers.